open-telemetry/otel-arrow/README.md

 # OTLP Arrow Encoder/Decoder package

-This package is a reference implementation of the OTLP Arrow Encoder/Decoder specified in this [OTEP](https://github.com/lquerel/oteps/blob/main/text/0156-columnar-encoding.md.
+This package is a reference implementation of the OTLP Arrow protocol specified in this [OTEP](https://github.com/lquerel/oteps/blob/main/text/0156-columnar-encoding.md).
 All OTLP entities are covered (metrics, logs, and traces) as well as all sub-elements such as events, links, gauge, sum, summary, histograms, ...
 The overall goal is to optimize the compression ratio for telemetry data transmission as well as the end-to-end performance between telemetry data producers and receivers.